Sara-Majdi/Relief-Connect/README.md

 This is my **Final Year Project (FYP)** called **ReliefConnect** 💡✨

 🚀 A platform to connect NGOs and people who want to help during disasters.
-💖 Built with Next.js, Tailwind, and a sprinkle of ShadCN magic.
+💖 Built with Next.js, Tailwind magic.

 ---